tlienart/layout-tester/syntax/code-2.md

 }

-The `replace` line in the code block adds a `res = ...` before the last line so that the result can be shown, cf. the [PyCall] docs.
+The `replace` line in the code block adds a `res = ...` before the last line so that the result can be shown, cf. [PyCall docs].

 \note{
   It's up to you to make sure that [PyCall] works well in your Julia session and that